SETI/rms-starcat/README.md

 # Introduction

-`starcat` is a set of routines for converting between NumPy floating point and complex scalars/arrays and starcat-format single- and double-precision floats.
+`starcat` is a set of classes for reading and searching star catalogs.
+Currently NAIF SPICE star catalogs, the Yale Bright Star Catalog (YBSC), and UCAC4 are supported.

 `starcat` is a product of the [PDS Ring-Moon Systems Node](https://pds-rings.seti.org).